lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 4- I have not seen the 0b00000001 flag in any game files.
 It's likely never or rarely used.
 However, reverse engineering efforts did show that the algorithm supports this flag.

 5- If flag 0b01000000 is set, then the maximum offset is limited to a specific value, exceeding this value might cause the game to crash.
-This flag is usually ignored in modder made implementations of the algorithm as it doesn't affect decompression, and when compressing a file it's just left unset.
+This flag is typically ignored in modder made implementations of the algorithm as it doesn't affect decompression, and when compressing a file it's just left unset.

 ## Compression